-The ATDH Overall score and the English Language Skills score are referred to as composite scores because they are calculated using scores from other scales (i.e., the discipline-based scales).
+The ATDH Overall score and the English Language Skills score are referred to as composite scores, because they are calculated using scores from other scales (i.e., the discipline-based scales).
 The ATDH Overall score is an average of scale scores from all six ATDH disciplines: Reading Comprehension, Language Usage, Quantitative Reasoning, Perceptual Ability, Biology, and General Chemistry.
 The final score is rounded to the nearest ten.
-The English Language Skills score is an average of scale scores from Reading Comprehension and Language Usage, also rounded to the nearest ten.
+The English Language Skills score is an average of scale scores from Reading Comprehension and Language Usage.